discindo/discindo-org/content/post/2023-01-20-rstudio-in-the-cloud-for-those-of-us-with-old-laptops/index.en.md

 ---
-title: 'Rstudio in the cloud for those of us with old laptops '
+title: 'Rstudio in the cloud for those of us with old laptops'
 author: novica
 date: '2023-01-20'
 slug: rstudio-in-the-cloud-for-those-of-us-with-old-laptops